-Moog (rhymes with "rogue") rules with its precision-control components and systems used in aerospace products, industrial machinery, and medical equipment.
+Moog (rhymes with "rogue") makes precision-control components and systems used in aerospace products, industrial machinery, and medical equipment.
 Servoactuators, Moog's core product, receive electrical signals from computers and then perform specific actions.
 Using its servoactuators, Moog builds flight and control systems for commercial and military aircraft, as well as hydraulic and electrical controls for automated industrial machinery, wind turbines, and control systems for satellites and spacecraft, launch vehicles, and missiles.
 It also makes infusion therapy pumps, slip rings for CT scanners, and motors used in devices for sleep apnea.
 Customers in the US make up more than half of sales.

-Aircraft controls, accounting for 40% of sales, provides primary and secondary flight controls for military and commercial aircraft, including large commercial transports, supersonic fighters, business jets, and rotorcraft.
+Aircraft controls, accounting for 44% of sales, provides primary and secondary flight controls for military and commercial aircraft, including large commercial transports, supersonic fighters, business jets, and rotorcraft.
 Development programs in this segment include the F-35 Joint Strike Fighter, the

-Industrial systems (23% of sales) serves such markets as wind energy, flight simulation and training, plastics making, power generation, testing, metal forming, oil exploration, and material handling.
+Industrial systems (21% of sales) serves such markets as wind energy, flight simulation and training, plastics making, power generation, testing, metal forming, oil exploration, and material handling.
 Products include electric rotor blade pitch controls, electromechanical motion simulation bases, and control assemblies.

-The components segment (16% of sales) focuses on slip rings, fiber-optic rotary joints, and motors.
+The components segment (20% of sales) focuses on slip rings, fiber-optic rotary joints, and motors.
 Slip rings and fiber-optic rotary joints both are available in several sizes, which makes them useful in several applications, such as radar pedestals and floating platforms for offshore oil exploration.
 The segment's motors include factional horsepower brushless motors that operate with minimal noise and are optimal for sleep apnea equipment.

 Space and defense controls (15% of sales) serves satellites and space vehicles, armored combat vehicles, and launch vehicles, and tactical and strategic missiles (such as Hellfire, TWO, and Trident), among other technologies.

 Mergers and Acquisitions